PIX3LFLUX/HSmartKArt-EE/README.md

 updating the MQTT Bridge with the new file.
 The subtopic `dataCAN` is fixed and serves as channel for CAN data traffic.

 ### MQTT Bridge
 To start the MQTT Bridge software run the following command in the directory XYZDIRECTORY?????????????????????????????????????????????????????????????????????????????????????????????????????

 #### Configuration update
-To update the configuration of an MQTT Bridge simply transmit the new XML configuration file on the configuration topic of the corresponding device.
+To update the configuration of an MQTT Bridge simply publish the new XML configuration file on the configuration topic of the corresponding device.
+The device will automatically apply the received configuration file and resume to normal operation, transmitting the CAN frames specified in the new configuration file on the topic `DEVICE/MODULE/LOCATION/dataCAN`.
 The device configuration topics have the following pattern:
 ```bash
 DEVICE/config
 ```